-Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy (http://www.st-
+Staff are aware of the additional barriers to recognising abuse, neglect and exploitation in children with Special Educational Needs and Disabilities (SEND).
+This will be in line with our Special Educational Needs and Disability Policy.

-St Bonaventure's Catholic Primary also adheres to the principals of and promotes antioppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.
+St Bonaventure's Catholic Primary School also adheres to the principles of and promotes anti-oppressive practice in line with the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.